 - Designing classes that contain methods that can be thread secure is challenging.

 - Read: JavaDoc to get the class java.lang.Thread

-This has been a Guide to Thread life cycle in Java.
-Here we discuss the basic meaning and different States of the thread life cycle along with the creation of threads in java.
+This has been a Guide to the Thread life cycle in Java.
+Here we discuss the basic meaning and different States of the thread life cycle and the creation of java threads.
 You can also go through our other suggested articles to learn more –